25A0/Quadtastic/README.md

 # Credits and tool used

  - m5x7 font by Daniel Linssen https://managore.itch.io/m5x7
- - aseprite by David Kapello https://www.aseprite.org/
+ - aseprite by David Kapello https://www.aseprite.org/.
+   Oh, also, the pixelated Quadtastic UI is my lousy attempt to mimic the gorgeous UI in aseprite.
  - lovedebug by kalle2990, maintained by Ranguna https://github.com/Ranguna/LOVEDEBUG
  - inspect.lua by kikito http://github.com/kikito/inspect.lua